lucaorio/intentio/readme.md

 ## Installation

-Intentio is a highly customized configuration that doesn't have to be fully embraced: cloning the repo and symlinking all current files to the `.config` folder is not advised, as you'd have to stick to my workflow.
+Intentio is a highly customized configuration that you don't need to fully adopt.
+Cloning the repository and symlinking all current files to the `.config` folder is not advisable, as it requires you to adhere to my workflow.

-Just pick the parts you find relevant, copy/paste particular snippets, or adapt the logic of this project to your own needs!
+Instead, choose the parts that are relevant to you.
+Feel free to copy and paste specific snippets or adapt the project's logic to suit your own needs!

 ## Components

 ![Components](images/components.jpg)

-Intentio offers:
+Intentio is composed of:
 - A `karabiner.edn` (translated to a `karabiner.json` via Goku) that simplify the creation of rules for Karabiner
 - A `yabairc` config file for Yabai
 - A collection of shell scripts (`shscripts` folder) to handle complex actions for Yabai, and the refresh of Nero